Bradfield metro station

-Bradfield railway station is a Sydney Metro station currently under construction on the Western Sydney Airport line that will serve Bradfield.
-Scheduled to open in 2026, it will be the terminus of the line.
+Bradfield metro station is a Sydney Metro station currently under construction.
+Located on the Western Sydney Airport line, it will serve the suburb of Bradfield.
+It will be the southern terminus of the line upon its opening in 2027.

 Prior to mid-2024, the planning name of the proposed station was Aerotropolis railway station.
 In December 2023, there was a proposal to formalise the station name as Bradfield, following the gazettal of the suburb of Bradfield in March that year.
 The naming proposal was approved by the Geographical Names Board of New South Wales and the new name was gazetted on 10 May 2024.
 Soon after, government documents and announcements referred to the station as the new name.

 Connections

 In August 2025, two proposed bus routes that would service Bradfield were announced: